netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

 Supporting OAIPMH conversions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The OAIPMH server in GeoNetwork can deliver metadata records from any of the schemas known to GeoNetwork.
 It can also be configured to deliver schemas not known to GeoNetwork if an XSLT exists to convert a metadata record to that schema.
-The file `INSTALL_DIR/web/geonetwork/WEB-INF/config-oai-prefixes.xml` describes the schemas (known as prefixes in OAI speak) that can be produced by an XSLT.A simple example of the content of this file is shown below:
+The file `INSTALL_DIR/web/geonetwork/WEB-INF/config-oai-prefixes.xml` describes the schemas (known as prefixes in OAI speak) that can be produced by an XSLT.
+A simple example of the content of this file is shown below:

 ::